omdangi2007/omdangi2007/README.md

 # 👋 Hi, I'm OM DANGI

 🌟 **AI/ML Enthusiast | B.Tech in AIML | Lifelong Learner**

-💡 Exploring the world of Artificial Intelligence & Machine Learning, with a special focus on building impactful projects that combine theory with real-world applications.
+💡 Exploring the world of Artificial Intelligence & Machine Learning, with a focus on building impactful projects that combine theory with real-world applications.

 ---

 ## 🚀 About Me
-- 🎓 Currently pursuing **B.Tech in Artificial Intelligence & Machine Learning**
+- 🎓 Pursuing **B.Tech in Artificial Intelligence & Machine Learning** at Vishwakarma University, Pune
-- 🧠 Passionate about **Deep Learning, Computer Vision, and Generative AI (RAG)**
+- 🧠 Interested in **Deep Learning, Computer Vision, and Generative AI (RAG)**
-- 💻 interested in  **Python, C, C++, Scikit-learn, TensorFlow, PyTorch, and RAG pipelines**
+- 💻 Skilled in **Python, C, C++, TensorFlow, PyTorch, and Scikit-learn**
-- 📊 Love building models, visualizations, and innovative AI-powered applications
+- 📊 Enjoys building models, visualizations, and AI-driven applications
-- 📚 In free time: I enjoy reading **self-help & non-fiction books**
+- 📚 Loves reading **self-help and non-fiction** books
-- 🏐 Sports spirit: Love playing **Volleyball and chess**
+- 🏐 Passionate about **Volleyball** and **Chess**

 ---